amahi/amahi-anywhere-specs/README.md

     * `genre`: genre of the track.
     * `year`: year of the track.
     * `track_number`: the track number of album
+* `album_artwork`: artwork of the album, it returned as an endpoint for the thumbnail cache

  * Example of a metadata response:

  ```json